A mounting casualty of coronavirus crisis: Health care jobs

 The federation said it believes hospitals are eligible to apply for loans in the federal emergency relief bill to maintain payroll or rehire workers, loans that can then be forgiven.

-In the meantime, states reeling from the pandemic are callThe fing for help from medical professionals or relaxing regulations to allow retired workers, students or out-of-state professionals to come to the rescue.
+In the meantime, states reeling from the pandemic are calling for help from medical professionals or relaxing regulations to allow retired workers, students or out-of-state professionals to come to the rescue.

 Some hospitals — such as rural hospitals or urban ones with a heavy Medicaid caseload — were on precarious financial footing when the crisis struck, sending some states scrambling to keep them open, including in Pennsylvania and West Virginia.